 - sequencing expressions

-For an example of a recipe see here from a gardening website explaining how to take dahlia cuttings, see here
+For an example of a recipe see here , and for an example of a procedural text from a gardening website explaining how to take dahlia cuttings, see here

 5. Persuasive (or Argumentative)

 Persuasive text covers a wide range of genres from advertisements to political speeches. common features include :

 - the use of vocabulary with emotional connotations - positive to "sell" the writer/speaker's product or idea, and negative to describe any opposing ideas.